Free Tool for Startup Founders

 Regardless of your funding model, start taking action when you hit 6 months of remaining runway.
 Fundraising takes 3–6 months from first meeting to money in the bank.
 Waiting too long puts you in a weak negotiating position.

 Focus on converting free users to paid, raising prices for new customers, or upselling existing ones.
 Even small revenue increases compound over time.
-A 10% monthly revenue growth can dramatically change your trajectory.

 Share your startup on IdeaKiln and get visibility, feedback, and support from a community of builders and indie hackers.